openqasm/openqasm/source/language/openpulse.rst

 akin to the rotating frame of a Hamiltonian, throughout the execution of a program.
 These ``frame`` types are responsible for two things

-- Tracking time appropriately so programs do not need to deal in absolute time
+- Tracking time appropriately so programs do not need to deal in absolute time or with the bookkeeping of advancing time in a sequence of pulses.
 - Tracking phase by producing a complex value given an input time (i.e. via the mathematical relationship :math:`e^{i\left(2\pi f t + \theta\right)}`,  where `f` is frequency and :math:`\theta` is phase).
-One motivation for keeping track of phase is to allow pulses to be be defined in the rotating frame (i.e. without the carrier) with the effect being an equivalent application in the lab frame (i.e. with the carrier supplied by the ``frame``).
+One motivation for keeping track of phase is to allow pulses to be defined in the rotating frame (i.e. without the carrier) with the effect being an equivalent application in the lab frame (i.e. with the carrier supplied by the ``frame``).
   Another motivation is to more naturally implement a "virtual Z-gate", which does not require a